 Have you ever heard of a butter-less butter tart?
-Well, if you’re ever going to be introduced to one, of course it will be here on this blog — where else, right? ?
-Nope, not a spec of fake butter in there, no margarine or oil, no refined sugar, no dairy, no eggs, and no gluten… But, yes, they are real — I promise ? ..and real simple to make too!
+Well, if you’re ever going to be introduced to one, of course it will be here on this blog — where else, right? ;) Nope, not a spec of dairy-free butter in there, no margarine or oil, no refined sugar, no dairy, no eggs, and no gluten… But, yes, these vegan butter tarts are real — I promise! ..and real simple to make too.

 You see, butter tarts are kind of a quintessential little treat around these parts.
-They’re stocked at almost any Canadian grocery store, they’re proudly displayed in bakery windows and cafes… Actually the nearest town to me (located in the middle of nowhere) only has about 5 shops total(!), and one of them is a butter tart shop ?.
-That’s how serious Canadians can be when it comes to butter tarts!
+They’re stocked at almost any Canadian grocery store, they’re proudly displayed in bakery windows and cafes… Actually the nearest town to where I used to live a few years back (located in the middle of nowhere) only had about 5 shops total(!), and one of them was a butter tart shop!
+That’s how serious Canadians can be when it comes to butter tarts.
 Making them at home is also quite popular, though I have to admit I always just bought in the past since they are so ubiquitous…

-So they’ve been on my Canadian-Classics-To-Tackle list for a while, but somehow never a priority because I’ve been trying to keep away from dairy-free butters altogether (or at least as much as possible) in my recipes.
-In the back of my mind it seemed like some kind of butter substitute would have had to be involved in the making of a butter tart.
-But then… I was working on this maple pie recipe the other week and realized it actually was sooo close to a butter tart — suddenly I saw the light and realized I can do this without the butter…. and some experiments ensued…
+So they’ve been on my Canadian-Classics-to-Tackle list for a while, but somehow never a priority because I’ve been trying to keep away from dairy-free butters altogether (or at least as much as possible) in my recipes.
+In the back of my mind it seemed like some kind of butter substitute would need to be involved in the making of a vegan butter tart.
+But then… I was working on this maple pie recipe one week and realized it actually was sooo close to a butter tart — suddenly I saw the light and realized I can do this without the butter…. and some experiments ensued…

-Now, when I mentioned that they are quite close to a maple pie — I mean it!
-The only real difference between maple pie and butter tarts is that they are meant to be a touch less maple-flavored (so I substituted some of the maple for coconut nectar / agave, but still left enough of the maple to have its signature, velvety flavor in there).
-Also (for the uninitiated) butter tarts involve raisins or pecans… or sometimes crushed walnuts, though I never went for that kind, myself.
+Now, when I mentioned that they are quite close to that maple pie — I mean it!
+The only real difference between maple pie and butter tarts is that they are meant to be a touch less maple-flavored (so I substituted some of the maple for coconut nectar / agave, but still containing enough of the maple to have its signature, velvety flavor in there).
+Also (for the uninitiated), butter tarts usually involve raisins or pecans… or sometimes crushed walnuts, though I never went for that kind, myself.

-One drawback I must admit in this recipe: the top doesn’t get the signature crispy layer in the same way as the dairy/sugar variety, but honestly it’s hardly noticeable to me and I’m just happy I get to have butter tarts again ?
+So if you are a butter tart aficionado, one difference with this recipe: the top doesn’t get the signature crispy layer in the same way as the dairy/sugar variety, but honestly it’s hardly noticeable to me and I’m just happy I get to have butter tarts again.
 Plus, if you sprinkle your tarts with finely chopped pecans you wouldn’t know the difference.
-The trade off is: BUTTER TARTS, de-buttered, de-glutened, de-sugared… So so long as you’re willing to accept that teensy little hitch, the rest is pure butter tart magic…
+The trade off is: BUTTER TARTS, sans butter, gluten, refined sugar, and corn syrup… So so long as you’re willing to accept that teensy little hitch, the rest is pure (gluten-free & vegan) butter tart magic…

 - 2 tbsp cashew butter